rickballard/CoCache/docs/advice_bombs/batch_20251014_124554/.19_Spanky_CPDA-CADI_20251008_225001/payload/cpda/charter/constitution.md

 # CPDA Constitution (Skeleton)

 ## Preamble
-CPDA exists to advance planetary safety and open governance as a public commons; it is scaffolding for the community known as **CoCivium**.
+CPDA exists to advance planetary safety and open governance as a public commons; it is scaffolding for the community known as **CoCivium™**.

 ## Article 1 — Non-Ownership & Asset Lock
 No shares.
 Assets held in trust for humanity.
 Dissolution -> transfer to aligned commons entities.